ebuchman/blog/content/posts/bitcoin.md

 Bitcoin is no [paper-clip maximizer][paper-clip].
 It functions instead as a kind of lens onto the rest of society.
-It's core values, of freedom and self-reliance, censorship-resistance and verifiability, conservative security and finance, burn bright in contrast to the increasingly authoritarian and co-dependent quality of modern society.
+It's core values, of freedom and self-reliance, censorship-resistance and verifiability, conservation and security, burn bright in contrast to the increasingly authoritarian and co-dependent quality of modern society.

 Perhaps Bitcoin could be said to have the same kind of